Prediction intervals for economic fixed-event forecasts: Empirical results

-We present results for two empirical data sets consisting of fixed-event (point) forecasts and associated realizations.
-First, we consider a data set covering forecasts of German real GDP growth, as made by three institutions: The European Commission; the ifo Institute, a prominent provider of forecasts and business cycle indicators \citep[see e.g.][]{Lehmann2020}; and the `Gemeinschaftsdiagnose', a joint forecast made by several institutions including the ifo Institute \citep[see][for background information]{LehmannWollmershauser2020}.
-All three forecasts receive considerable media attention in Germany.
-While several studies \citep[e.g.][]{DoepkeFritsche2006,KoehlerDoepke2022} analyze these and additional economic point forecasts for Germany, we are not aware of any previous attempts at constructing forecast distributions based on such fixed-event point forecasts.
-We obtain all forecasts from publicly available PDF files provided by the institutions.
-The forecasts are made at different horizons that differ over time and across institutions.
-Based on the time stamps provided in the PDF files, we classify each forecast to either the beginning, middle, or end of a given month, and code the (approximate) forecast horizon $h$ as a multiple of $0.5$.
-See Appendix \ref{app:data} for details.
-Importantly, we treat the three institutions as exchangeable, that is, we do not attempt to model the forecast error as a function of the institution that made the forecast.
+Importantly, we treat the forecasting institutions as exchangeable, that is, we do not attempt to model the forecast error as a function of the institution that made the forecast.
 This choice is motivated by empirical results from the forecast combination literature which suggest that treating economic forecasters as exchangeable often performs well in terms of the bias-variance trade-off \citep[e.g.][]{GenreEtAl2013,ClaeskensEtAl2016}.
 We expect similar findings to hold in the present case, especially in view of the rather small sample size.
-In the rare cases where two institutions make a forecast at the same point in time (less than 4\% of observations), we simply average the two forecasts.
-For the actual GDP growth rate in year $t$, we use the estimate that is published along with the first ifo forecast of year $t+1$.\\
+In the cases where two or more institutions make a forecast on the same day (11.2\% of observations), we keep all forecasts.
+This means that we seek to predict the error made by a randomly drawn forecasting institution, as opposed to the forecast error made by an ensemble.
+This approach seems most practically relevant in the present context, in that most days feature at most one forecast.